 History of the key lime pie

 Legend has it that the iconic key lime pie recipe was created in Florida’s Key West sometime in the late 1800s.
 It’s believed that because there was no refrigeration or fresh milk in this isolated part of America, sweetened condensed milk was used as an essential ingredient.
-And so, the key lime pie was created, becoming the official pie state pie of Florida.
+And so, the key lime pie was created, becoming the official pie of the state of Florida.

-But recently this story was declared false when a Key West historian couldn’t find a key lime pie recipe publication earlier than 1941.
-What she did find, however, was a recipe that was published in New York nearly a decade earlier in 1931.
+But recently, this story was declared false when a Key West historian couldn’t find a key lime pie recipe publication earlier than 1941.
+What she did find, however, was a recipe that was published in New York nearly a decade earlier, in 1931.
 The recipe was made using lemons and was made famous by a condensed milk company in New York City.
-Chances are the recipe traveled across the country, and eventually made its way south to Key West, where it’s likely that the lemons were replaced with key limes.
-This variation of the pie’s history has caused quite a stir in Florida, which is why we’re staying out of it.
-We prefer drinking our pie anyway!